NithikaNB/CO1020_Assembly_Project/README.md

 ## 🎯 Project Objective

-Build a minimal **interactive command-line shell** in ARM32 assembly that can handle basic commands and complex custom operations using direct memory and system call manipulation.
+Build a minimal **interactive command-line shell** in ARM32 assembly that can handle basic commands and complex custom operations using direct memory and system call manipulation, demonstrating advanced programming concepts including cryptography and data analysis.

 ---